ItsJustPW/thbettingguys/content/collections/pages/cookies.md

 blueprint: pages
 title: 'Cookie Policy'
 template: default
-updated_by: 14e10cc6-f2a4-43c9-ad53-d2d7d5986415
+updated_by: 1ca43426-9fc8-43e7-a1a3-b2fc5d525f47
-updated_at: 1656802668
+updated_at: 1659712519
 image: page_images/cookie.jpg
+published: true
 content:
   -
     type: paragraph
     content:
       -
         type: text
         text: 'This website uses cookies.
 We use cookies to personalise content and ads, to provide social media features and to analyse our traffic.
-We also share information about your use of our site with our social media, advertising and analytics partners.'
+We also share information about your use of our site with our social media, advertising and analytics partners. '
   -
     type: paragraph
     content: